 Joe Biden calls for unity after big wins in Michigan, three other states

 Biden's big margin of victory on Tuesday - including a stunning 66-point victory in Mississippi - was fueled by strong support from the state's African-American voters.
-In Washington state, Biden and Sanders were in a virtual tie with more than two-thirds of the votes counted.
-Sanders had a narrow lead in North Dakota with about 63% of precincts reporting.
+In Washington state, Biden and Sanders were in a virtual tie, with more than two-thirds of the votes counted.

 "The math is now clear.
 Joe Biden is going to be the Democratic nominee," Democratic Super PAC Priorities USA Chairman Guy Cecil said on Twitter, adding the group would "do everything we can to help him defeat Donald Trump."